Brice Patterson

 In August 2022, Patterson was affiliated with the anti-Israel campus organization Students for Justice in Palestine (SJP) chapter at Temple University (Temple SJP) and was an activist with the Philadelphia branch of the Workers World Party (WWP Philly).

-As of November 2023, Patterson’s LinkedIn bio said Patterson was an information service technology specialist, a community activist and a freelance artist.
+As of November 2023, Patterson’s LinkedIn bio said Patterson was an information service technology specialist, a community activist, a freelance artist and an avid volunteer.

 Also as of November 2023, Patterson’s Instagram bio said Patterson was a “Freelance illustrator.”
 As of August 2022, Patterson’s website marketed “Art-Prints - Clothing - Accessories - Services.”